 What does fennel taste like?

 Not everyone likes the outspoken taste of fennel bulbs.
-The anise liquorice flavour of fennel can be a bit bold for some people, especially when eaten raw.
-However, when fennel is heated up, either by roasting or grilling, the taste gets remarkably mild but it still has a nice rich flavour profile.
+The anise liquorice flavor of fennel can be a bit bold for some people, especially when eaten raw.
+However, when fennel is heated up, either by roasting or grilling, the taste gets remarkably mild but it still has a nice rich flavor profile.

 Which ingredients to use

-- Fennel bulbs: You’ll need fennel that feels firm with a pale white bulb, without any discolouration or brown spots and with a fresh looking green top.
+- Fennel bulbs: You’ll need fennel that feels firm with a pale white bulb, without any discoloration or brown spots and with a fresh looking green top.

 - Carrots: Choose carrots that are bright orange and firm to the touch.
 For this roasted carrots recipe, preferably use fresh vegetables instead of frozen ones for optimal results.
 Frozen carrots hold more liquid resulting in less caramelisation.

 - Onion: Use either yellow or red onion.
-I have used a red onion in this roasted fennel recipe as it adds a nice vibrant colour to this dish.
+I have used a red onion in this roasted fennel recipe as it adds a nice vibrant color to this dish.